Mats01/portfolio/stories/My_2015_summer_project.md

 ![upload 3/10/2015 at 16:23:07.png](https://trello-attachments.s3.amazonaws.com/560fe4be1fc68887e5176014/1280x905/bba30d9162e2e973927930588a5e8f5d/upload_3_10_2015_at_16_23_07.png)

 The user could either start a timer without a task (automatically labeled “Other”, or start a pomodoro for a specific task they are working on.
-The app would then count down the time they’d chosen a prompt them to take a beak at the end, count down the time chosen for the break, and start the process again with the next pomodoro.
+The app would then count down the time they’d chosen and prompt them to take a break at the end, count down the time chosen for the break, and start the process again with the next pomodoro.

 ![Charts.png](https://trello-attachments.s3.amazonaws.com/55d5f1220e3ea8bcf0ca76fe/1366x768/839346f8856bb559c12fdad37c6786f3/Charts.png)